Spatial Controls of Lower Tropospheric Stability: Conclusion Outlook

 The sensitivities of EIS to surface temperature are robust across GCMs and reanalyses.
 The sensitivity maps trained on GCMs (with enough training data) and ERA5 (with limited data) are qualitatively similar (Fig.~\ref{2}).
 These sensitivity maps do not depend on GCMs simulating the correct surface temperature patterns, since we train them on IV only.
-GCMs and ERA5 agree on the remote sensitivity of $\langle{\rm EIS}\rangle_{\rm region}$ to surface warming (SI~Table~\ref{SItab1}).
-This is remarkable, because convection is strongly parameterized in GCMs, which triggers the WTGA and Rossby waves that transport heat in the free troposphere.
+Moreover, the statistical sensitivity maps highlight the same regions as model-based Green's function simulations (SI~Fig.~S6), indicating that they are picking up on the physical controls of surface temperature on EIS.
+GCMs and ERA5 agree on the remote sensitivity of $\langle{\rm EIS}\rangle_{\rm region}$ to surface warming (SI~Table~S1).
+This is remarkable, because convection is strongly parameterized in GCMs, which triggers tropical gravity waves and Rossby waves that transport heat in the free troposphere.
 The local sensitivity is stronger in GCMs than in ERA5, indicating that the surface is less strongly coupled to the free troposphere in GCMs than in ERA5.
 This might play a role in both the GCMs' large climatological mean-state biases and the spread in the cloud response to warming \citep{Ceppi24,Myers21,Myers23}.

-We propose that tropical-to-extratropical teleconnections are necessary to explain the pattern effect and should be quantitatively assessed.
-The sensitivity maps of $\langle{\rm EIS}\rangle$, together with localized warming experiments (Fig.~\ref{3}), reaffirm that tropical-to-extratropical teleconnections influence the free tropospheric temperature in regions of climatological marine low cloud decks.
-Rossby wave trains can counteract or add to the tropical free tropospheric warming from the WTGA, modulating stability in the subtropical East Pacific.
+We propose that tropical-to-extratropical teleconnections are necessary to explain the pattern effect and should be quantitatively assessed (Fig.~\ref{4}).
+The sensitivity maps of $\langle{\rm EIS}\rangle$ (Fig.~\ref{2}), together with localized warming experiments (Fig.~\ref{3}), confirm that tropical-to-extratropical teleconnections influence the free tropospheric temperature in regions of climatological marine low cloud decks \citep{Andrews18}.
+Rossby wave trains can counteract or add to the tropical free tropospheric warming from fast gravity waves (as in the WTGA), modulating stability in the subtropical East Pacific (see Fig.~\ref{4} for a schematic).
 This explains the seemingly weak sensitivity of $\langle{\rm EIS}\rangle_{\rm region}$ to surface warming in the West Pacific Warm Pool (Fig.~\ref{2}), because the resulting Rossby wave can have an opposite effect on $T_{700}$ than the WTGA (Fig.~\ref{3}B).
+The similarity between statistical sensitivity maps (Fig.~\ref{3}, which also include coupled processes) and Green's function sensitivity maps (SI~Fig.~S6) indicates that atmospheric processes are an important contributor to observed sensitivities.
+However, our regression framework cannot disentangle the relative importance or timescales of different processes, such as oceanic pathways \citep[e.g.,][]{Kang23,Zheng25}, land-sea contrast, or atmospheric teleconnections \citep[e.g.,][]{Zhou17,Andrews18,Dong19}.
+More work is needed to understand and quantify these different processes and their role in the pattern effect on low cloud feedbacks.